We care passionately about every customer we help

-This is an issue that recurs time and time again; your customer owes you a sum of money and for any number of reasons they decide they do not want to make payment in full.
+This is an issue that recurs time and time again; your client owes you a sum of money and for any number of reasons they decide they do not want to make payment in full.
 They then send you a cheque for part of the balance together with a letter stating it is in full and final settlement.

 What do you do?
 You don’t want to return the cheque and run the risk of not getting any payment from the debtor again.
 But at the same time you do not want to write off what could be quite a significant balance.
 Are you allowed to cash the cheque and still pursue the remainder of the debt?